RisottoMan/AutoEvent/Docs/Configuration.md

 ## Detailed configuration
 ### Available Sounds - A list of sounds that can be used for this event
 Warning: If you add your music to the config, then default music will not be played.
+Or you can replace the current music with yours, but the name of the music should be the same.

 | Option    | Description                                                                      |
 |-----------|----------------------------------------------------------------------------------|